ilya33gh/discount-card-wallet/README.md

 npm run dev
 ```

-If you test on iPhone, set your PC local IP in app settings (for example `http://192.168.1.10:8787`) instead of `localhost`.
+If you test on mobile device, set your PC local IP in app settings (for example `http://192.168.1.10:8787`) instead of `localhost`.

 Tombstone cleanup optimization (server):